 How to protect yourself against viruses?

-Get an antivirus app
+Get an app against cyberthreats

 Keep your software updated